articleIcon-icon

 Unemployment insurance (UI) in California is a state-run program designed to provide temporary financial assistance to eligible individuals who have lost their jobs through no fault of their own.
 It is aimed at helping unemployed workers meet their basic needs while actively seeking new employment opportunities.

+Employers are responsible for paying UI.
+The amount depends on your number of employees and a rating based on the number of unemployment claims former workers make against your business.
 The UI rate schedule and the amount of taxable wages are determined annually, and California notifies employers of their new rate every December.
-Unemployment insurance is paid by the employer and managed through an online portal

-For more information about unemployment insurance in the state, as well as other payroll withholdings mentioned in this guide, the California Economic Development Department provides valuable information.
+For more information about unemployment insurance in the state, as well as other payroll withholdings mentioned in this guide, the California EDD provides valuable information.

 Withholding personal income tax from your California employee

 PIT is a type of payroll withholding that is deducted from the employee’s wages and is withheld by the employer.
-California PIT is withheld from employees’ pay based on the Employee’s Withholding Allowance Certificate (Form W-4 or DE 4) on file with their employer.
+California PIT is withheld from employees’ pay based on the Employee’s Withholding Allowance Certificate Form DE-4 on file with their employer.

-PIT is determined yearly, and the updated rate can be found on the California Employment Development Department’s website.
+PIT is determined yearly, and the updated rate can be found on the California EDD’s website.

 Deel US Payroll